Spectrally-large scale geometry in cotangent bundles: Introduction

 \subsection{Acknowledgements}

-The project was initiated by conversations with Wenmin Gong in summer 2023 when he visited the Institute of Geometry and Physics at USTC, so we are grateful to useful conservations with him.
+The project was initiated by conversations with Wenmin Gong in summer 2023 when he visited the Institute of Geometry and Physics at USTC, so we are grateful to useful conversations with him.
 Insightful communications with Michael Usher help to make progresses on this subject.
 The first author is partially supported by NSFC No.~123B1024.
 The second author is partially supported by National Key R\&D Program of China No.~2023YFA1010500, NSFC No.~12301081, NSFC No.~12361141812, and USTC Research Funds of the Double First-Class Initiative.
+We also thank anonymous referee for useful suggestions and corrections.